shristov1/Covid19_data_analysis/README.md

 - Is there an effect on the general occupancy
 - Is that effect the same for properties with higher number of reviews
 - Is there a noticable effect on the prices of the properties from Jan 2020 to Jan 2021.

+More analysis can be seen on Medium: https://medium.com/p/4d38ec57ec2c/edit